By Featured Writer: Mike McGlothlin

 Cooling, Intake, and Exhaust Systems

-The NV4500 (there are Ford and GM versions), and AX-15 (again, there are different versions) five-speed manual transmissions are some of the more popular transmission options for 4BT swaps, but with the right adapter plate many other transmissions, such as the TH400, SM465, and Borg Warner T19, can be made to work.
+The NV4500 (there are Ford and GM versions) and AX-15 (again, there are different versions) five-speed manual transmissions are some of the more popular transmission options for 4BT Cummins swaps, but with the right adapter plate many other transmissions, such as the TH400, SM465, and Borg Warner T19, can be made to work.
 Most 4BT engines left the assembly line with an SAE #3 bellhousing, although there are four different versions of it.
 For manual transmission options, it’s best to use the flywheel from the 4BT to determine which clutch and pressure plate you’ll need.

 The NV4500: Widely Available and Tough as Nails

-For several reasons, the suspension under your Wrangler will need to be upgraded in order to accommodate a 4BT.
+For several reasons, the suspension under your Wrangler will need to be upgraded in order to accommodate a 4BT Cummins.
 First and foremost, the leaf springs or coil springs in the front suspension system will need to be stiffer.
 Having leaf springs or coil springs custom built for your Wrangler is the surest path to being satisfied with its final ride height and overall performance.
 Additional suspension lift may also be required to clear the transmission tunnel on certain Jeeps (especially TJ’s), along with ensuring the 4BT’s oil pan maintains optimum axle clearance.

-Sure, very few electronics are required for the 4BT to operate, but if you’re swapping one into a TJ you will still need the ECU to control the OEM instrument cluster, and aftermarket gauges, sensors and senders may even be required to read certain parameters.
+Sure, very few electronics are required for the 4BT Cummins to operate, but if you’re swapping one into a TJ you will still need the ECU to control the OEM instrument cluster, and aftermarket gauges, sensors and senders may even be required to read certain parameters.
 Swapping a 4BT into a JK complicates things further, as both the ECU and TIPM need to be in constant communication with each other.
 Both controllers will be required to keep your factory gauges functioning properly.
 Of course, a complete re-wire isn’t out of the question, but is extremely time-consuming if you choose to do it yourself, or pricey if you outsource it.
-If you do outsource it we recommend Pittsburgh Power or Go ECM Diesel for anything related to ECM/ECU and wiring harnesses for mid to heavy duty diesel engines.
+If you do outsource your wiring, we recommend Pittsburgh Power or Go ECM Diesel for anything related to ECM and wiring harnesses for mid to heavy duty diesel engines.